Virgin of Jeanne d'Evreux: The owner and patron

 Jeanne d'Évreux was born in 1310 in the town of Évreux, France.
 Her parents were Count Louis of Évreux and Marquerite d'Artois and also was the great-granddaughter of King Louis the IX who ruled in France in 1226 until his death.
 She married Charles IV on July 5, 1324, who was the son of Philip IV and Queen Jeanne de Navarre.
 The time she spent with her husband was relatively short and became widowed only after four years of marriage.
-However, during this time, King Charles commissioned the manuscript known as The Book of Hours of Jeanne d'Évreux as a gift to his wife.
+However, during this time, King Charles commissioned the manuscript known as The Book of Hours of Jeanne d'Evreux as a gift to his wife.
 During the time of their marriage, Jeanne never bore any male heir.

 Art Historical Context

-In the 13th century, the Gothic style of art began to emerge and spread throughout all of Europe.
+In the 13th century, the Gothic style of art, including beautiful Madonnas, began to emerge and spread throughout all of Europe.
 While Romanesque art had often used abstract images to convey complicated concepts, in later medieval Europe, artists increasingly focused on visually reproducing aspects of the world around them, embracing realism and naturalism, as can be seen in the proportions of figural works, and the details used to characterize humans, other animals, and plants.
 Greater interest was shown in displaying emotions that viewers might relate to, often expressed through gestures and facial expressions.

 Many of the sculptures created in this time period were owned by wealthy individuals and used for private, devotional practice, or were donations for churches and abbeys.
 Sculptures of the Virgin Mary alone or with Christ as a child were widely popular in this period, and were created in a variety of materials.

 This piece, like Jeanne's book of hours, has been associated with the artist Jean Pucelle.
 The piece itself seems to have been intended for Jeanne d'Évreux just as The Book of Hours of Jeanne d'Évreux which was given to her by her husband.
 Jeanne would have used this sculpture within her personal devotional practice.